AndreyKozlovskiy/NodeJS-RS/TASKS.md

 3. When somebody DELETE User, all Tasks where User is assignee should be updated to put userId=null.

-4. For now, these endpoints should operate only with in-memory (hardcoded) data, in the next tasks we will use a DB for it.
+4. For now, these endpoints should operate only with in-memory (hardcoded) data, in the next tasks we will use a DBinMemory for it.
 You may organize your modules with the consideration that the data source will be changed soon.

 5. An application/json format should be used for request and response body.